Table Tennis Net and Post Set

 Table Tennis Net and Post

-Unlike some items of equipment such as the ball, a bad net won't necessarily spoil your game, but if it doesn't look good or it's difficult to set up and adjust, it shouldn't be used for serious play.
+Unlike some items of equipment, a bad net won't necessarily spoil your enjoyment of the game, but if it doesn't look good or it's difficult to set up and adjust, it shouldn't be used for serious play.

 ^ Top of page ^